Download This Bill in Microsoft Word format

 (2) only may disclose such information pursuant to the procedures established in Section 23-50-45.

-(D) In any given fiscal year, the annual cost of maintenance may not exceed fifteen percent of the initial cost of the mapping.
+(D) In any given fiscal year and subject to available dedicated funding after the initial contract period, the State Law Enforcement Division shall be responsible for the annual cost of maintenance, which may not exceed fifteen percent of the initial cost of the mapping.

 ----XX----